-Students must complete all non-dissertation coursework and examination requirements and resolve all incomplete grades (other than PhD research credit hours) before the oral examination.
+Students must complete or be actively completing all non-dissertation coursework, completed the comprehensive examination requirement, and resolved all incomplete grades (other than PhD research credit hours) before the oral examination.

 The dissertation proposal defense should be completed by the end of the fifth semester, or within six months of the comprehensive exam.